Whaley, Derbyshire

-The village has a garage and a former watermill, now a home, of which the large mill pond still survives.

-Set in arable farmland, the village was a farming settlement, and remains so to this day with several farming families living in the village.
-The Diocese of Derby archives record that there was an ancient chapel in the village, but no traces of that remain.
-A school, known as St Mary's Mission, and school house were built in the 1860s but both these are now residential.
+Whaley is a village in the civil parish of Old Bolsover, in the Bolsover district, in Derbyshire, England, 2½ miles from Bolsover.

 There are three pre-historic rock shelters behind the former school, on Magg Lane and opposite the pub, the Black Horse.
 These are linked to the Creswell Crags.

 Scarcliffe Park, an area of woodland to the south end of the village, has Bronze Age and Roman remains.
 It is surrounded by a Pale ditch.

-The village is a Conservation Area and has an active residents' association.
-The majority of the buildings are constructed from the local limestone.
+The village is a Conservation Area.

 The Waterworks on Whaley Moor featured in Channel 4 series, Grand Designs.